Bridiro/glyphr/glyphr-macros/README.md

 # glyphr-macros

-This crate contains proc-macros used to generate code at compile time easily.
+This crate contains proc-macros used to generate code at compile time easily. `glyphr` is an indirect dependency of this crate, as it generates types that are present only there.

 ## generate_font!